navkkrnair/goticks/README.md

 # goticks
-A simple experiment using Akka.
+A simple experiment using Akka (from the book Akka in Action).
 Uses Akka http and some Actors.
 It can create Events and tickets.
 1. POST to http://localhost:8080/events with a payload {
   "name":"Deepavali",